Permanentfrost/HomeLab/README.md

 Edit file with: `sudo nano /etc/ssh/sshd_config`

-Please make sure you have following values enabled in the file:
+Make sure you have following values enabled in the file:

 ```
 PermitRootLogin no